Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

 Potting Mix

 The best soil for Crassula elegans should be coarse, low in organic matter and one that drains easily to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents soils are good for the plant.
+Most Cactus and succulents mixes are ideal for this plant.

 Repotting